-When I first discovered bath salts it was a game-changer.
+Let’s talk about homemade natural bath salts!
+When I first discovered bath salts, it was a game-changer.
 They’re relaxing, restorative, and so easy to make.
 Sprinkling these aromatic and healing goodies into the tub makes for the perfect spa day at home.
-Here are some of my favorite DIY homemade natural bath salt recipes.
+Here are some of my favorite recipes for homemade natural bath salts!
 Your mind, body, and spirit will thank you.

 Benefits of Homemade Natural Bath Salts

 Natural bath salts are the perfect upgrade to your self-care routine, but they’re not just about relaxing and pampering scents.
 There is actual science behind the restorative properties of bath salts and why everyone should be using them.

 When homemade natural bath salts dissolve they release magnesium and sulfate ions into the water.
 As you soak and soothe your worries away, the magnesium is absorbed through the skin.

 Magnesium is involved in 325 chemical reactions that occur within your heart and nervous system.
 This results in a path that promotes healthy neurotransmitters that:

 These magical magnesium benefits are great for athletes too!
 The vital minerals found in bath salts help your body use glucose and lactic acid aiding in muscular performance and recovery.

 Studies have shown that regular salt baths promote optimum levels of biological and cellular function.
 This detoxifying ritual can also aid internal hydration while helping to replenish critical electrolytes.